 Citizens from the European Union, Iceland, Liechtenstein, Norway and Switzerland

 Welcome to Germany.
-The freedom of establishment applies for you.
-That means that you do not require a visa or residence permit to set up a business here.
+The freedom of establishment applies to you.
+This means that you do not require a visa or residence permit to set up a business here.

 Citizens from other states

 Welcome to Germany.
 In order to set up a business in Germany, you will need a residence permit for the purpose of self-employment (Aufenthaltserlaubnis zur Ausübung einer selbständigen Tätigkeit).
 If you are in Germany already and hold a residence permit for another purpose or a visa which was granted explicitly for the purpose of self-employment (Visum zum Zweck der selbständigen Tätigkeit), and if you have already planned your business and laid down your business plan in writing, you can apply for a residence permit for the purpose of self-employment.
 Additional information on planning your business and drawing up a business plan is available here.

 Are you still resident in your home country?

 In this case, you will need to apply for a visa for the purpose of self-employed occupation at the relevant German mission near you.
 The points of contact in your home country can be found on our "Local contacts" map.

 Before you apply, you should ask the relevant German mission about the documentation you will require.
 You can also find support at the German Chambers of Commerce and at German Business Associations abroad.
 Similarly, institutions in the place where you intend to take up residence may be able to help: for example the Chambers of Industry and Commerce or the “Welcome Centres” which have been set up in some German states.